lucasmtz/cookiecutter-tdsp/{{cookiecutter.__package_name}}/docs/README.md

 ## data
 Documenting datasets, data profiles, behaviors, column definitions, etc.

-## media
-Storing images, videos, etc, needed for docs.

 ## modeling
 Report describing the model to be delivered.

-## references
-For collecting and documenting external resources relevant to the project.

 ## src
 Documenting everything in the src directory (could be sphinx project for example).